Home Blog Page 25

 MANSFIELD — In light of the Boycott, Divestment, and Sanction (BDS) Movement targeting Israel, the local faith community successfully lobbied Richland County officials to invest in Israeli bonds.

-Forty area clergy, along with the Baptist for Israel Institute discussed with County Treasurer Bart Hamilton and the Richland County Commissioner Board into purchasing $200,000 Israeli bonds.
+Forty area clergy, along with the Baptist for Israel Institute persuaded County Treasurer Bart Hamilton and the Richland County Commissioner Board into purchasing $200,000 Israeli bonds.
 In its November meeting, the County Investment Board announced the new investment utilizing county taxpayer funds.

 “This sends a clear message that the State of Ohio is willing to stand with Israel to conduct business without bigotry and willing to stand with the world’s only Jewish state to resist terrorism and hate,” said Reverend El Akuchie of the Richland Community Prayer Network.